adastradev/data-ingestion-agent/README.md

 <details><summary>Mac/Linux</summary>
 <p>

-Create a shell script to contain the your DIA run command.
+Create a shell script to contain your DIA run command.
 For example, the following commands will create a script in your home directory.

 ```sh
 $ echo "docker pull adastradev/data-ingestion-agent:latest && docker run ....<your data ingestion run cmd>" > run_ingestion_agent.sh
 $ chmod +x run_ingestion_agent.sh
 ```

-Open up the cron job configuration file
+Open up the cron job configuration file.

 ```sh
 crontab -e
 ```

-Call your script as a job to be executed on a schedule - in this case, once a day and append to a log file each time
+Call your script as a job to be executed on a schedule.
+In this case, once a day and append to a log file each time.

 ```sh
 0 0 * * * sh /home/run_ingestion_agent.sh >> /home/agent.log